iriiiina/nsu/README.md

 ## Exercises

-*Exercises were made in Chrome, so some features could not work at other browsers (like input type date).*
+*Exercises were made for Chrome, so some features can not work at other browsers (like input type date).*

 * Exercise 1: [https://iriiiina.github.io/nsu/1.html](https://iriiiina.github.io/nsu/1.html)
 * Exercise 2: [https://iriiiina.github.io/nsu/2.html](https://iriiiina.github.io/nsu/2.html)